troglodisme/connected-interactions/README.md

 ### 1. `esp_web_server/`
 **ESP32 Access Point + Web UI**
-The ESP32 creates its own Wi-Fi network and hosts a sleek control dashboard in your browser.
+The ESP32 creates its own Wi-Fi network and serves a local control dashboard that you can access through your phone or laptop browser.

 Includes:
-- Live temperature readout
+- ✅ A live **simulated temperature** value
-- Buttons to control a **servo** and the **onboard LED**
+- ✅ Buttons to turn the **onboard LED ON and OFF**

+Perfect for:
+- Testing connected interfaces without needing internet
+- Quickly building standalone, browser-based hardware controls

 ### 2. `esp_ble_peripheral/`
 **ESP32 as BLE Device**